pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1352 Record Generator Application

+Today I start to do a record generator app the idea is creating an application that creates some fake data, next to this data creates a files (CSV, JSON) with the records simulating stream generator data.

 #### Day 1351 Testing Spark Data Source

 Today I continue building the data source implementation following the tutorial,